Adnan Al-Kaissie

-In 1981, Adnan Al-Kaissie joined the American Wrestling Association (AWA), in 1990 he joined the World Wrestling Federation (WWF formerly WWWF, now known as the WWE), where he managed Sgt.
+In 1981, Adnan Al-Kaissie joined the American Wrestling Association (AWA).
+In 1990 he joined the World Wrestling Federation (WWF formerly WWWF, now known as the WWE), where he managed Sgt.
 Slaughter under the name "General Adnan".
 He competed at SummerSlam 1991 with his partners Sgt.
 Slaughter and Col. Mustafa in a Handicap match with Sid Justice as special guest referee against Hulk Hogan and The Ultimate Warrior.
-Al-Kaissie became the first Iraqi and an ethnic Arab to compete in a WWF/E ring.
+Al-Kaissie became the first Iraqi and the first Arab to compete in a WWF/WWE ring.

 Early life

-Adnan Al-Kaissy was born Adnan Bin Abdulkareem Ahmed Al-kaissy El Farthie in Baghdad, Iraq.
-According to his autobiography, he came from a fairly distinguished family, with his father being an imam (Muslim preacher).
+Adnan Al-Kaissy was born Adnan Bin Abdulkareem Ahmed Al-Kaissy El Farthie in Baghdad, Iraq.
+According to his autobiography, he came from a fairly distinguished family, with his father being an imam.
 One of his high school classmates was Saddam Hussein.
-He had an amateur wrestling career in Iraq and attended Oklahoma State University.
+Al-Kaissy played association football and was an amateur wrestler in Iraq.
+He received a scholarship to play American football at the University of Houston, transferring to Oklahoma State University, emerging as a wrestler.
+He almost qualified for the U.S. Olympic team but was not an American citizen.

 Professional wrestling career

-Early career (1959-1974)
+Early career (1959–1971)

-Al-Kaissy began wrestling in the state of Oklahoma in 1959 under the ring name "Adnan Kaissey".
+Al-Kaissy began wrestling in the state of Oklahoma in 1959 under the ring name Billy White Wolf, a Native American character.

-Kassey wrestled for Pacific Northwest Wrestling in the 1960s.
+Kaissey wrestled for Pacific Northwest Wrestling in the 1960s.
 In 1964, Adnan, who had married an American woman, became a United States citizen.
+He also wrestled for Joint Promotions in the United Kingdom, appearing on ITV in December 1969 as White Wolf, facing Jim Hussey, (father of Mark Rocco).

+Iraqi wrestling (1971–1974)

 During the 1970s, he took professional wrestling to Iraq under the direction of Saddam Hussein.
-In one such match, he defeated André the Giant in Baghdad in 1971 and he defeated the Scottish Ian Campbell and the Canadian champion George Gordienko in Baghdad.
+In one such match, he defeated André the Giant in Baghdad in 1971 and he defeated the Scottish Ian Campbell, Frenchman and the Canadian champion George Gordienko in Baghdad.
+He also wrestled Bob Roop there in 1972.
+Al-Kaissy became enormously popular in his home country, being gifted palaces, a fleet of Mercedes-Benz cars, and money from the government.
+He began to fear for his safety after overhearing conversations from his nephews in the Republican Guard and later felt he was being used by Saddam.
+He left Iraq for the last time in 1980.

-New Japan Pro-Wrestling and Florida (1974-1975)
+New Japan Pro-Wrestling and Florida (1974–1975)

 In 1974, Adnan debuted in New Japan Pro-Wrestling as the Sheik of Sheiks of Baghdad, he teamed with Nikolai Volkoff and they tried to win the NWA North American Tag Team but they failed after losing the Best Two Out Of Three Falls match against Antonio Inoki and Seiji Sakaguchi at Aichi Prefectural Gymnasium in Aichi, Japan.
 Later he feuded with the likes of Antonio Inoki, Seiji Sakaguchi, Kantaro Hoshino, Osamu Kido, Haruka Eigen.
 After he left NJPW, Adnan returned to the United States, where he wrestled in Eddie Graham's promotion Championship Wrestling from Florida under his real name.